 The vector [x-x-x:x] next to the course title indicates the lecture hours per week, tutorial hours per week, laboratory hours per week and the credit value of the course respectively.

-Finally, to help you settle down and get familiarized with HKUST and Hong Kong promptly, the Global Student Program Office (GSPO) is running a “Buddy Program” for all UG inbound exchange students.
-If you are interested in joining this program and getting a buddy, please refer to the GSPO website for details.
+Finally, to help you settle down and get familiarized with HKUST and Hong Kong promptly, the Office of Global Learning (OGL) is running a “Buddy Program” for all UG inbound exchange students.
+If you are interested in joining this program and getting a buddy, please contact OGL (firstname.lastname@example.org) for details.

-To enable you to get a feel of the city of Hong Kong and a taste of its cultural heritage, the GSPO annually organizes local tours for Undergraduate students at a reasonable cost.
+To enable you to get a feel of the city of Hong Kong and a taste of its cultural heritage, the OGL annually organizes local tours for Undergraduate students at a reasonable cost.